liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/propagator-performance-master-plan.md

 candidates.
 The next acoustic task must target measured stencil-update cost directly, starting with a focused p/u/w timestep microbenchmark under the production checkpoint shape.

+The stencil breakdown now shows the cost order:
+`pressure_update > vertical_velocity_update > horizontal_velocity_update`,
+with receiver sampling and source/free-surface below the main stencil updates.
+Hoisting invariant coefficient windows out of the production `step_forward` timestep loop preserved exact outputs/loss/raw gradients but gave only `1.004x` total speedup, so that candidate was reverted.
+The next meaningful candidate must target pressure-update stencil arithmetic or slice-copy behavior itself;
+simple view-hoisting is not enough.
 ```